Building A Collaborative Georgia.

 National Scan: Chapter 2 - ACEs-Related Data from National Surveys

 Compiling data sources of ACEs statistics is critical to identify gaps in ACEs research in the US and Georgia.
 There is a lack of consistent data on ACE statistics.
 We assimilated available data sources and summarized quality dimensions from the most current datasets or surveys that collect information on ACEs.
-This data collection will allow organizations committed to eradicate ACEs to identify available data on ACE, gaps in ACE data in the US and Georgia and aid in the development of performance metrics for Resilient Georgia to monitor over time.
+This data collection will allow organizations committed to eradicate ACEs to identify available data on ACEs, gaps in ACEs data in the US and Georgia and aid in the development of performance metrics for Resilient Georgia to monitor over time.

 Brief: The Case for ACEs Prevention

 Resilient Georgia is dedicated to healing adversity and promoting resilience in children and families through the prevention and early intervention of Adverse Childhood Events (ACEs) and sharing best practices to support Georgia’s System-of-Care implementation and coordination.
 In this brief, we make a compelling evidence-based 'Case for ACEs Prevention' and an urgent call to action to invest in building resilience now – early intervention is more effective, less expensive, and imperative to averting the next pandemic: mental and behavioral health.
-English and Spanish versions are available.
+English, Spanish and Portuguese versions are available.
 We would like our partners to use this brief widely as a communications tool in their communities and would like to offer the opportunity to co-brand this document - please contact us for more information.

 Regional Grantee Summary Reports